-Finally, I think we have to favor the increasing interest for underground facilities from other communities.
-There is more than physics, and it is certainly a benefit to widen the underground frontier and look to our labs from a global multidisciplinary perspective.

-I would like to warmly thank Sandro Bettini and all the "underground" colleagues for providing much of the information reported here.
+Finally, I think we have to favor the increasing interest for underground facilities from other scientific communities.
+It is certainly a benefit to widen the underground frontier and look to underground labs from a global multidisciplinary perspective.
+I would like to warmly thank all the "underground" colleagues for providing much of the information reported here.